Skip to main content

 Note:

-If you want to use a custom domain for your deployment, set the property "dns_zone_name" under the "variables" object in your config.json to the desired URL.
+To use a custom domain for your deployment, set the property "dns_zone_name" under the "variables" object in your config.json to the desired URL.

 After deployment, you will receive a Load Balancer URL in the output.
 Set this Load Balancer URL as the target for the CNAME record of your custom domain in your DNS provider.